RDF Surfaces Primer

 } .

-In RDF Surfaces an default positive surface is implicitly assumed for each RDF document.
-On this default positive surface all existential variables are implicitly quantified.
-Example 19 can be rewritten as:
+In RDF Surfaces, a default positive surface is implicitly assumed for each RDF document.
+On this default positive surface, all existential variables are implicitly quantified.
+Example 20 can be rewritten as:

 A default positive surface with an implicit _:X existential variable.